autowarefoundation/autoware/planning/behavior_velocity_planner/occlusion-spot-design.md

   - filter occlusion spot by partition lanelets which prevent pedestrians come out. end note
 :calculate collision path point and intersection point;
+note right
+  - use pedestrian polygon to judge "collision_free" or not. end note
 :calculate safe velocity and safe margin for possible collision;
 note right
-  - safe velocity and safe margin is calculated from performance of ego emergency braking system. end note
+  - safe velocity and safe margin is calculated from the performance of ego emergency braking system. end note
 }
 partition handle_possible_collision {